AaronCCWong/react-card-flip/README.md

 **NOTE:** The source code for the component is in `src`.
 A transpiled CommonJS version (generated with Babel) is available in `lib` for use with node.js, browserify and webpack.
 A UMD bundle is also built to `dist`, which can be included without the need for any build system.

-To build, watch and serve the examples (which will also watch the component source), run `npm start`.
-If you just want to watch changes to `src` and rebuild `lib`, run `npm run watch` (this is useful if you are working with `npm link`).
+To build, watch and serve the examples (which will also watch the component source), run `yarn start`.
+If you just want to watch changes to `src` and rebuild `lib`, run `yarn watch` (this is useful if you are working with `npm link`).

 ## Testing

 To run tests for this project run one of the following commands:

-* `npm test` - Runs tests then exits
+* `yarn test` - Runs tests then exits
-* `npm test:watch` - Runs tests in watch mode
+* `yarn test:watch` - Runs tests in watch mode
-* `npm test:coverage` - Runs tests and creates a coverage report
+* `yarn test:coverage` - Runs tests and creates a coverage report

 ## Contributing